-At Birth Injury Lawyers Group, we understand how devastating it can be when your child has been diagnosed with HIE due to negligence by a medical doctor.
+Our birth injury lawyers in Georgia understand how devastating it can be when your child has been diagnosed with HIE due to negligence by a hospital or medical professional.
 Our Georgia hypoxic-ischemic encephalopathy attorney can help you learn your legal options and recover compensation from the at-fault party.

 For a free legal consultation, call 1-800-222-9529

-Delayed C-section, anesthesia errors, mismanaged shoulder dystocia, and failure to diagnose or treat infections in an infant are examples of medical malpractice that can result in HIE.
-A hypoxic-ischemic encephalopathy attorney in Georgia can help establish negligence, and your child gets justice.
+Delayed C-sections, anesthesia errors, mismanaged shoulder dystocia, and failure to diagnose or treat infections in an infant are examples of medical malpractice that can result in HIE.
+Still, a group of birth injury lawyers in Georgia can help establish negligence, and your child gets justice.

 Holding a Negligent Healthcare Provider Liable for Hypoxic-Ischemic Encephalopathy

 Hypoxic-ischemic encephalopathy is a severe and devastating injury that can be managed by urgent medical intervention.
 If your child is an HIE victim, you might be eligible to file a medical malpractice claim against the negligent healthcare provider.
 However, you must prove that the doctor failed to use the level of care a competent medical professional would have used under similar circumstances.